 Is there one piece of equipment that sits at the center of your operation?

 At the moment it's a simple Cafeteria.
 But I'm planning on a bigger machine.
 I have my eye on the Vibiemme Domobar Junior HX.
 I will have to synchronize this purchase with buying a new computer though.
 To upgrade the biological and technological calculating capacity.

 What do you look for in a studio setup?

 To be completely honest I always had to work with restrictions for very banal and material reasons.
 So I never really had to think about this hypothetical luxury.
 I will give it some thought.

 What do you look for in the equipment that you use?

 At the moment I'm using a lot of software.
 In software, I'm looking for synths or plugins that are really basic and don't try to trick me into thinking they sound really great by already having a 1000 effects on it.
 That's my job!
 I think my new record will not have any reverb or delay.
 Everything will be in the front.

 Can you name some of the plugins that you’re using?

 Right now, I am working a lot with Native Instruments, the Razor by Errorsmith is fantastic.
 The Max Audio Effects and Instruments are also great.
 Spectral Filter, Wasteband, Simple Pitchshifter, Convolution Reverb, are some Max Audio Effects I like to use.
 Mostly I build up send and return lines and bring them together in an effect unit.
 That was also a big part of my production process for 17 and Restless Shapes.
-I like to build up AUX send and return lines via my Mackie Mixer or digital in Ableton or Logic.
+I like to build up AUX send and return lines via my Mackie Mixer or digital in Ableton.